hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 The benefits to having a **zero-based system** is the **ease of calculating distance or length** of sequences.
 We can easily determine the length of the `ATG` sequence using the zero-based coordinates by subtracting the start from the end, whereas for one-based coordinates we would need to add one after the subtraction.
 Therefore, many file formats used in computation, including **the BED file format**, use zero-based coordinates.

-BED files **require at least 3 fields** indicating the **genomic location of the feature**, including the chromosome and the start and end coordinates.
+BED files **require at least 3 fields** indicating the **genomic location of the feature**, including the chromosome along with the start and end coordinates.
 However, there are 9 additional fields that are optional, as shown in the image below.

 <p align="center">
 <img src="../img/bed_file.png" width="800">